ibragim-bad/machine-learning-design-primer/README.md

       2. Sensitive to task.
 By metric we can say in the context of task what model is better.
    4. Calibration on test.
    5. Slicing.
 Slice by some features to find model failures.
-2. Online evaluation.
-3. Baseline evaluation.
+2. Baseline evaluation.
     1. Random label
     2. Majority label
     3. Simple heuristic (if contains swear word -> toxic message)
     4. Human label
     5. Existing solution
-4. Evaluation methods
+3. Evaluation methods
     1. Perturbation test - Check the model on noisy samples.
     2. Invariance (Fairness)
     3. Directional expectations - sanity check